aadishj19/FLARIMA/README.md

 The results include:
 Plots of the detected flares and their properties.
-CSV file containing the properties of the detected flares, such as start time, end time, amplitude, duration, and flare energy.
+CSV file containing the properties of the detected flares, such as start time, end time, amplitude, duration, equivalent duration, and flare energy.

 ## Note